Fairfield CT Employment Law Attorneys

 Most separation agreements contain restrictive covenants—confidentiality, non-solicitation, or non-competition clauses.
 The first two—confidentiality and non-solicitation—are typically non-controversial, as they often confirm pre-existing obligations owed an employer by a former employee.
 The last—non-competition—is usually a point of contention, as it impacts directly the employee’s ability to find a new position.

-First of all, do not be surprised by the length of a separation agreement.
-A federal statute called the Older Worker’s Benefit and Protection Act requires the inclusion of extensive release language, and such things as a 21 day review and seven day revocation period.
+Do not be surprised by the length of a separation agreement.
+A federal statute called the Older Worker’s Benefit and Protection Act requires the inclusion of extensive release language, and such things as a 21-day review and 7-day revocation period.
 Here are some of the other things you should be on the lookout for:

 - Consideration: Make sure all of the severance benefits are correct and clearly stated.
 This includes severance pay, COBRA coverage, etc. Do not leave anything to inference or implication.